Paddy Ladd: Return to academia

 In 1992, Ladd returned to academia and became the first non-US citizen to hold the Powrie V. Doctor Chair in Deaf Studies at Gallaudet University, Washington DC.
+He left the university in 1993.

 Ladd completed his Ph.D. in Deaf Culture at the University of Bristol in 1998.
 There, by 2003 he became director of graduate studies at the Centre for Deaf Studies.
 He was also a lecturer and MSc Coordinator for Deaf Studies at the University of Bristol to approx 2007, then after a brief pause, MSc in Deafhood Studies 2009.
 Despite considerable international pressure, the centre was wound down as the MSc was closed in 2009, the undergrad programme taught out from 2010 to 2013, and the centre finally closed in the July of that year.

 Ladd's contribution to the Deaf world has not only been academic.
 For a period, he toured with the Grateful Dead as their on stage interpreter.
-He was also the founder of the Glastonbury Festival Sign Zone.
+He was also founder of the Glastonbury Festival's Sign Zone, which provided translators to sign from designated locations at the Glastonbury site.

-Ladd authored the book, Understanding Deaf Culture: In Search of Deafhood.
-He was added to the Roll of Honour of the British Deaf Association for "Outstanding Contributions to the Deaf Community in Deaf Education" (2007).
+In 2003, Ladd authored the book, Understanding Deaf Culture: In Search of Deafhood, the first book on Deaf culture to be written outside the US.